The Shiloh Shepherd is a giant, calm, family loving companion who will wrap you around their rather large paw!

-As we’ve said, you can’t skip that daily walk with these pooches.
+As we’ve said, you can’t skip that daily walk with Shiloh Shepherds.
 Due to their herding foundations, and German Shepherd parents, they have a high energy drive.
 Expect to walk daily for approximately 60 minutes.

 Their herding instincts make them excellent partners in the agility arena; so once they have reached full maturity (18 months to 2 years old) this is also something you can do to keep them physically and mentally occupied.

-As this shepherd is a giant breed you must be careful to not overwalk them during the most important stages of skeletal development.
+As the Shiloh Shepherd is a giant breed you must be careful to not overwalk them during the most important stages of skeletal development.
 During the first 12 months of development, your puppy will be very sensitive to physical injuries.
 Excessive exercise during this phase can be detrimental to their physical development.

 Remember the five minute rule.
 The total distance a puppy should walk should be five minutes per month of their age.
 So if your puppy is six months old they can walk for a maximum of 30 minutes (6*5).

 Training a Shiloh Shepherd

 Shiloh’s have been trained as incredible search and rescue dogs, take the time Gandalf picked up the scent of a boy who had wandered off from his camping trip, lost for 4 days!
 These incredible stories wouldn’t be written if it wasn’t for their training.
 As with any dog, this is essential in raising a well-rounded, balanced dog.

 Early socialisation is key!
 We know that well socialised puppies are less likely to exhibit problematic adult behaviours, stemming out of fear or anxiety.